 How to choose the best wireless charger for you

 The most important thing to look for when shopping for the best wireless charger for your needs is whether it's compatible with your phone.
 If a wireless charger is Qi certified, it should support your iPhone, Samsung phone or other Android phone.
 But note that the wattage support will vary from charger to charger.
 Most chargers support 10W charging for Android phones and 7.5W charging for iPhones, although if they support Apple's MagSafe standard, then you can charge an iPhone 12 or 13 at up to 15W instead.

 You'll also want to pay attention to whether a charger and charging cable are included in the box.
 If there is one included, look for a charger that supports Qualcomm's Quick Charge 2.0 or 3.0 technology.

-If you want to be able to charge multiple devices at once, there are some 3-in-1 chargers available that can juice. your phone, AirPods and Apple Watch all at once, but you're going to pay more for these accessories.
+If you want to be able to charge multiple devices at once, there are some 2-in-1 or 3-in-1 chargers available that can juice. your phone, AirPods and Apple Watch all at once, but you're going to pay more for these accessories.